wtchen/datatools-ui/docs/dev/deployment.md

 $ java -jar target/datatools.jar
 ```

-The application should now be accessible at `http://localhost:9000` (or whatever port you specified in `application.conf`).
+The application should now be accessible at `http://localhost:9000` (or whatever port you specified in `config.yml`).

 ## Configuring Extensions